Tesselay/edu_project-collection/README.md

 - Last programming assignment of second year.
 A Dvd-Manager with GUI written in Java (uses JavaFX).

 Protokoll 1:
-- First big programming assignment.
+- First big programming assignment of the first year.
 Text-RPG in by-line execution (no functions or classes)

 Protokoll 2:
 - Next big progamming assignment.
 Another Text-RPG with Multiplayer-function (not online) and other additions.
 Written with     functions.
 Multiple files.